ThomasRen2077/ECE5740Labs/README.md

 Provided the initial implementations of the __immediate generator unit__ and the __ALU__.

-As you add or modify datapath components, add another row to the control signal table in the control unit and potentially more columns in the control signal table to handle new control signals.
+As you add or modify datapath components, add another row to the __control signal table__ in the control unit and potentially more columns in the control signal table to handle new control signals.

+Use an __incremental development design methodology__.
+Add one instruction at a time to baseline processor, test that instruction, ensure it is working, and then move onto the next instruction.

 ### Implementation
 Use the variable-latency integer multiplier in the first lab to implement the mul instruction.
 You can import your multiplier like this: